VincentSchmid/cv/README.md

 ----------------

 Icons should be placed in the `assets/logos` folder.
-I've developed a Python script for automated icon image adjustment.
-The script crops and resizes icon images into square shapes.
+The repository contains a Python script for automated logo image adjustment.
+The script crops and resizes logo images into square shapes.
 PNG files without a background are recommended for optimal results.

 ### Pillow Library